AndreasHeger/CGATReport/doc/Glossary.rst

    Tracker
       A python function or functor returning data for a track, see :class:`Tracker.Tracker`.

+   path
+      Data is stored hierarchically in a nested dictionary.
+The sequence of keys to access a data item is called the path.

    SingleColumnData
       Return type of a :class:`Tracker.Tracker`.
 SingleColumnData is a single list or tuple of data,